BabelNet: Prizes and acknowledgments

 BabelNet received the META prize 2015 for "groundbreaking work in overcoming language barriers through a multilingual lexicalised semantic network and ontology making use of heterogeneous data sources".

+The Artificial Intelligence Journal paper that describes BabelNet won the Prominent Paper Award in 2017.

 BabelNet featured prominently in a Time magazine article about the new age of innovative and up-to-date lexical knowledge resources available on the Web.